SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Conclusions

-In 2007, she joined Fudan University, where she has been with faculty since March 2008.
+In 2007, she joined Fudan University, where she has been with the faculty since March 2008.
 She has been with Fudan University as an Associate Professor of the State Key Laboratory of ASIC and System.
-She has published more than 60 articles on such international journals and conferences as IEEE ASSCC, the IEEE Transactions ON CAS, the IEEE Transactions ON Communication, IEEE ASP-DAC, IEEE ICASSP, ICC, and ISCAS.
+She has published more than 60 articles in such international journals and conferences as IEEE ASSCC, IEEE Transactions ON CAS, IEEE Transactions ON Communication, IEEE ASP-DAC, IEEE ICASSP, ICC, and ISCAS.
 She applied for more than 20 patents.
 Her research fields include base-band processing technologies for wireless communication and ultra-low power FEC IC design.
-She also serves as a Chair Secretary of the Shanghai Chapter of IEEE SSCS, a TPC Member of ASSCC, a Co-Chair of the Circuit System Division, Chinese Institute of Electronics, a member of the Steering Committee of SIPS and the ASICON technical committee. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Xianbin Wang (S'98-M'99-SM'06-F'17)} is a Professor and Tier-I Canada Research Chair at Western University, Canada.
-He received his Ph.D. degree in electrical and computer engineering from National University of Singapore in 2001.
+She also serves as a Chair Secretary of the Shanghai Chapter of IEEE SSCS, a TPC Member of ASSCC, a Co-Chair of the Circuit System Division, Chinese Institute of Electronics, and a member of the Steering Committee of SIPS and the ASICON technical committee. \end{IEEEbiography}

-Prior to joining Western, he was with Communications Research Centre Canada (CRC) as a Research Scientist/Senior Research Scientist between July 2002 and Dec.
-2007.
-From Jan.
-2001 to July 2002, he was a system designer at STMicroelectronics, where he was responsible for the system design of DSL and Gigabit Ethernet chipsets.
-His current research interests include 5G technologies, Internet-of-Things, communications security, machine learning and locationing technologies.
-Dr. Wang has over 300 peer-reviewed journal and conference papers, in addition to 26 granted and pending patents and several standard contributions.